gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Downgrades are still applied with `teleport-updater update`.
 The above steps modulate the standard workflow in the section above.

-Notes:
-- Downgrades can lead to downtime, as Teleport must be fully-stopped to safely replace `/var/lib/teleport`.
+Downgrades lead to downtime, as Teleport must be fully-stopped to safely replace `sqlite.db`.
-- `/var/lib/teleport/versions/` is not included in backups.

-Questions:
-- Should we refuse to downgrade in step (3), or risk starting the older version of Teleport with the newer `/var/lib/teleport`?
+Teleport CA certificate rotations will break rollbacks.
+This may be addressed in the future by additional validation of the agent's client certificate issuer fingerprints.
+This would prevent downgrades to backups with invalid certs.

 ### Manual Workflow

 For use cases that fall outside of the functionality provided by `teleport-updater`, we provide an alternative manual workflow using the `/v1/webapi/find` endpoint.
-This workflow supports customers that cannot use the auto-update mechanism provided by `teleport-updater` because they use their own automation for updates (e.g., JamF or ansible).
+This workflow supports customers that cannot use the auto-update mechanism provided by `teleport-updater` because they use their own automation for updates (e.g., JamF or Ansible).

 Cluster administrators that want to self-manage agent updates will be able to get and watch for changes to agent versions which can then be